President and Board Member

 Earlier in his career, Dr. Johnson served as a Research Fellow at the International Food Policy Research Institute in Washington, DC, where he led several large research programs and initiatives for African agricultural development.
 He also served 2 years at the US Agency for International Development under a fellowship program with the American Association for the Advancement of Science.

 Dr. Johnson is based in Washington, DC.
 He holds a PhD in Agricultural Economics from Purdue University and a MS in Business Economics from Georgia State University.

-As Programs Manager for Agricultural and Economic Diversification, Rizvaan Khan supervises the Agricultural Transformation Initiative’s program development and operations.
+As Manager, Agriculture and Economic Diversification Programs, Rizvaan Khan supervises the Agricultural Transformation Initiative’s program development and operations.
 He is responsible for securing internal and external partners to design, implement, and manage grant and investment programs that provide income diversification opportunities for smallholder farmers in Malawi.